GAIA-X4PLC-AAD/hd-map-asset-example/asset/README.md

 ### Description of the respective folders

-- 📁 `data` : *Contains all valuble data files of the asset.
-Large files may be only linked here in the repo.*
+- 📁 `data` : *Contains all valuble data files of the asset.*
 - 📁 `documentation` : *Contains an instruction as well as technical specification of the asset.*
-- 📁 `metadata` :   *Contains all metadata which are necassary to describe this asset, that includes all domain sepcific metadata from the [Ontology Management Base Repository](https://github.com/GAIA-X4PLC-AAD/ontology-management-base) (and all GAIA-X metadata form the [gaia-x-compliant-claims-example](https://github.com/GAIA-X4PLC-AAD/gaia-x-compliant-claims-example) to be compliant with the [GAIA-X Thrust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/). -> needs to be defined in a next step)*
+- 📁 `metadata` :   *Contains all metadata which are necassary to describe this asset, that includes all domain sepcific metadata from the [Ontology Management Base Repository](https://github.com/GAIA-X4PLC-AAD/ontology-management-base) (and all GAIA-X metadata form the [gaia-x-compliant-claims-example](https://github.com/GAIA-X4PLC-AAD/gaia-x-compliant-claims-example) to be compliant with the [GAIA-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/). -> needs to be defined in a next step)*
-- 📁 `validation` :   *Contains the result provided in an report-file of the openValidator.*
+- 📁 `validation` :   *Contains the results provided by a validation suite.*
-- 📁 `visualization` : *Contains all viusalization content from the asset that's includes positionings decribed by a bounding box or maps as well images and videos.
-Large files may be only linked here in the repo.*
+- 📁 `visualization` : *Contains all viusalization content from the asset which includes positionings decribed by a bounding box or maps as well as images and videos.*

 ### Description of the respective files